 First Colour Photo Taken on Mars, 1976

 JPL presentation color print on semi glossy paper on original masonite mount

 Moon Rock will run July 16th to October 5th | An opening reception will be held July 16th, 6 - 8 pm.

 Jason Jacques Gallery | Moon Rock

-Jason Jacques Gallery is located at 29 East 73rd Street, New York, NY.
+Jason Jacques Gallery is located at 29 East 73rd Street, Manhattan.